Answer a few simple questions to make your document in minutes

 Scams are also a legitimate concern, and all buyers should ensure that the agreement they are considering is legitimate and enforceable.

-A Rent to Own Agreement includes many of the same terms as a standard Lease Agreement, since it doubles as a rental agreement with an added option to purchase.
-Commonly included terms include: monthly payments, due dates, grace periods, late fees, etc. The Rent to Own Agreement also includes details about the purchase, including: the option fee, what proportion of the rent goes towards the purchase, the terms for violating the agreement, and the manner in which the purchase price will be determined (if it is not explicitly set out in the agreement).
+The Rent-to-Own Agreement also includes details about the purchase, including: the option fee, what proportion of the rent goes towards the purchase, the terms for violating the agreement, and the manner in which the purchase price will be determined (if it is not explicitly set out in the agreement).
+Additional custom edits are allowed, as needed.

 In its most basic form, a Rent to Own Agreement is similar to a typical rental agreement, except that you pay a slightly higher amount in rent each month and a portion of that goes towards the purchase price.
 At the end of the lease period, you have the option to purchase the home based on the terms that were agreed to in the contract.
 In some agreements, you may be responsible for maintaining the property during the lease, unlike ordinary rental agreements where the landlord is responsible for repairs and maintenance.
 Rent to Own Agreements are not all the same, so you may want to speak to an attorney if you have any questions.